pytorch/tutorials/advanced_source/generic_join.rst

 This returns the process group to be used by the ``Join`` context manager to perform collective communications.

+In particular, the ``join_device`` and ``join_process_group`` are required attributes to ensure that the context manager can schedule collective communications between joined and non-joined processes.
+One usage is to count the number of non-joined processes on each iteration using an all-reduce.
+Another usage is for implementing the mechanism required for ``throw_on_early_termination=True``, which we will explain later below.

 ``DistributedDataParallel`` and ``ZeroRedundancyOptimizer`` already inherit from ``Joinable`` and implement the above methods, which is why we could directly use them in the previous examples.